 Both yes and no.

 Japanese is a difficult language.
-Thus, it has a complex system of politeness and honorifics, reflecting their society’s hierarchical nature.
+Thus, it has a complex system of politeness and honorifics that reflects its society’s hierarchical nature.
 It is an agglutinative language that uses affixes to build words and convey grammatical information.

-The verb always comes at the end of the sentence in Japanese, and there are several verb forms to express politeness and respect.
+In Japanese, the verb always comes at the end of the sentence, and there are several verb forms to express politeness and respect.

 If you’re interested in this language, many resources are available to encourage you to study.
-For example, textbooks, offline or online courses, audio, and video lessons, anime, good apps for learning Japanese, songs, music, etc.
+These include textbooks, offline or online courses, audio and video lessons, anime, good apps for learning Japanese, songs, music, etc.

-Besides entertaining you, podcasts can also educate you.
-They can help you learn Japanese and help you stay motivated and forward-moving!
+Podcasts can entertain and educate, help you learn Japanese, and keep you motivated and forward-moving!

-Pre-recorded digital audio files and podcasts have many incentives and fun aspects.
+Pre-recorded digital audio files and podcasts offer many benefits and enjoyable aspects.
 But, unfortunately, no matter what language you learn, you cannot achieve meaningful proficiency.

 Ideally, it will supplement other educational resources.
-It is a unique tool for improving and advancing your Japanese language proficiency.
+It is a unique tool for improving your Japanese proficiency.
 This is good enough by itself.

 Where to listen to Japanese podcasts?

 There are hundreds of podcasts available.
-Several are only available as paid memberships, which require a premium membership.
+Several are only available through paid memberships.
 Despite this, most of them are free.

-Many Japanese podcasts are available on iTunes, Google Podcasts, Amazon Music, Spotify, and SoundCloud.
-In addition, there are dozens of other platforms to choose from.
+Many Japanese podcasts are available on iTunes, Google Podcasts, Amazon Music, Spotify, and SoundCloud, among dozens of other platforms.

-How to use Podcasts to improve your Japanese skills?
+How do you use Podcasts to improve your Japanese skills?

 Set specific learning goals: Decide what you want to achieve from listening to the podcast, such as learning new vocabulary or practicing listening comprehension.

-Repeat and imitate: Repeat words and phrases you hear in the podcast, and try to replicate the speaker’s pronunciation.
+Repeat and imitate: Repeat the words and phrases from the podcast and try to match the speaker’s pronunciation.

-Use subtitles or transcripts: If available, use subtitles or transcripts to follow along with the podcast and help you understand the language better.
+Use subtitles or transcripts: If available, use them to follow along with the podcast and better understand the language.

 Practice actively: Try to use what you learn in the podcast in real-life situations, such as speaking with native speakers or writing in the language.